North America ATLAS of Plucked Instruments

 You Tube

 This instrument is made like the jarana jarocha, so the body, neck and tuning head is carved from one piece of wood, and the body is rather shallow.
 The front is a thin piece of wood; it has a slightly raised fingerboard and veneer on the front of the tuning head.
 It has 12 or more guitar-like frets (often not higher than the body/neck join).
+Usually the front is quite plain : no rosette or purfling.

-Tuning is : G A d g or C D G c, or (E) A d g c.
+Tuning is : G A d g, or C D G c, or (E) A d g c.

 From Loscenzontles.com